Comfort

 When staying with local families, beds vary in comfort.
 You will need to bring your own sleeping bag and camping pillow.

 There is no electricity throughout the ride.
-You may bring solar charger/powerbank, if you wish.
-You may also be able to charge your devices in the support vehicle on driving days.
+We recommend bringing a good solar charger or power bank.
+You will also be able to charge your devices in the support vehicle on driving days.

 Meals